madelinePrickette/weekend-redux-feedback-loop/INSTRUCTIONS.md

 ### SETUP

-Create your database and tables using the provided `data.sql` file.
+✅Create your database and tables using the provided `data.sql` file.
 Start the server.

 ```
-npm install
+✅npm install
-npm run server
+✅npm run server
 ```

-Now that the server is running, open a new terminal tab with `cmd + t` and start the react client app.
+✅Now that the server is running, open a new terminal tab with `cmd + t` and start the react client app.

 ```
-npm run client
+✅npm run client
 ```

 ### ADD NEW FEEDBACK